Europæisk prisopgave, indkaldelse til 2023

 - a copy of the thesis (in any official EU language)

 - a summary of the thesis (3-5 pages in English)

 - a copy of the assessment of the thesis conducted by the university to which it is submitted (in any official EU language)

 - a recommendation to EFNIL by the supervisor of the thesis (in English).

 All documents must be submitted in electronic form as either PDF, ODF or WORD files and sent in an e-mail to email@example.com.

 The winners will be notified two months after the submission deadline, and their names will be published on the EFNIL website.
 They will receive an invitation to present a paper based on their results at the annual EFNIL conference, which takes place in a European country in September/October, and subsequently to publish an article in the conference proceedings.
 Furthermore, the winners receive an offer to publish the full thesis on EFNIL’s website.

-Theses assessed by a university in 2021, and until the end of January 2022, are accepted.
+Theses assessed by a university in 2022 are accepted.